 The same thing goes for your mouth.
 Impacted wisdom teeth are not always problematic, but are more likely to become infected.
 And infections should never be ignored!

 Also, the earlier you have your wisdom teeth extracted, the easier the surgical procedure will be as the teeth are rounder and less developed.

 8) Home remedies can help with infections and wisdom tooth pain.

 While many of us are quick to grab the bottle of painkillers, there are many natural ways to help reduce pain and treat infection.
 Ginger, turmeric, and basil are known for their anti-inflammatory properties while peppermint and garlic are associated with helping to alleviate tooth pain.

 9) Not everyone has wisdom teeth!

 If you’ve been wondering when your wisdom teeth are going to emerge, just know that you could be waiting a lifetime.
-Some people do not have any wisdom teeth.
-Some only have two; some have three!
+Some people do not have any wisdom teeth, some only have two, and still others have three!
 Wisdom teeth are actually the most common of all teeth to be missing.
 Likewise, there’s a small population of people who are born with an extra set of wisdom teeth.

 Dr. Mark Burhenne